Women and Equality Committee report makes clear UK government responsible for addressing breach of women’s rights in Northern Ireland

 The Women and Equalities Committee have today (25 April) published their inquiry report on abortion in Northern Ireland.
-Amnesty International UK and the FPA have welcomed the report and called on the UK Government to take immediate action.
+Amnesty International UK and FPA have welcomed the report and called on the UK government to take immediate action.

 Grainne Teggart, Amnesty International’s Northern Ireland Campaign Manager, said: